Security Firm Says Extremely Creepy Mask Cracks iPhone X's Face ID

 "It means the recognition mechanism is not as strict as you think, Apple seems to rely too much on Face ID's AI.
 We just need a half face to create the mask," the firm asserted.

-Bkav calls its hack is a proof of concept, "the purpose of which is to prove a principle."
+Bkav calls its hack proof of concept, "the purpose of which is to prove a principle."

 Marc Rogers, a researcher at the security firm Cloudflare, told Wired that if Bkav has indeed succeeded in hacking Face ID, the most surprising aspect would be the discovery that printed eyes could deceive it — no eye motion needed.